Course Code: trw

 Eva, you were brilliant and inspirational!
 Thank you so much for sharing your knowledge with us.
 I really enjoyed the supplementary section of each lesson, I never realized just how many resources were at my fingertips!
-You've definately pointed me in the right direction.
-Many Thanks!"
+You've definitely pointed me in the right direction.
+Many thanks!"

 I am glad I signed up for this course.
 I now have the basic tools to get started in something I always wanted to do.
 Thank you Eva!"

 I can't tell you how much I've enjoyed this class.
 I feel inspired and motivated to pursue and area that I would never have thought of before.
 Isn't that the purpose of learning - to expand our horizons.
 This has certainly done that."